-- Turkey: Farmers Hamblett Farms and Vale Farms have local turkeys (recommend pre-ordering yours).
+- Turkey: Farmers at Hamblett Highland Farms have local turkeys (recommend pre-ordering yours).

 - Stuffing: Bread from Wine Country Bakery Truck and if you need sausage for your stuffing go to Sterling Springs Chicken or to Wild Moon Organics for pork.

-- Veggies: John & Brenda from Wise Earth Farm have beautiful, tender yellow green beans and excellent salad greens.
-Try adding the zest an organic lemon and butter to your steamed beans.
+- Veggies: John & Brenda from Wise Earth Farm have beautiful, tender yellow-green beans and excellent salad greens.
+Try adding the zest of an organic lemon and butter to your steamed beans.

-- Steve & Lori at Forbes Farm have organic squash of every kind to choose from- try stirring in a little butter and minced ginger into your mashed squash.
+- Steve & Gord at Forbes Farm have organic squash of every kind to choose from- try stirring in a little butter and minced ginger into your mashed squash.

-- Wolf & Gaby at Green Croft Gardens have parsnips and turnips and the best garlic.
+- Green Croft Gardens have parsnips and turnips and the best garlic.
 Roast them all together to the caramelization stage, for a delicious side dish.

-- Jon & Russ at Sunshine Farm have the most beautiful rainbow carrots and onions to make the dish below.
+- Sunshine Farm have the most beautiful rainbow carrots and onions to make the dish below.

-- Herbs: The Glenmore Farm Market Stand will fill in any other odds and sods you need like herbs for your stuffing and turkey.
+- Herbs: Firefly Farms will fill in any other odds and sods you need like herbs for your stuffing and turkey.